richwagstaff/swifty-confetti/README.md

 )
 ```

-Parameters:
+### Configuration Parameters

-`colors`: The colors of the confetti.
+`colors` - The colors of the confetti.

-`images`: The images of the confetti.
+`images` - The images of the confetti.
 Note: The image will be shown as-is, without any color modification.

-`shapes`: The default confetti shapes.
+`shapes` - The default confetti shapes.